SleepingInsomniac/DataBaser/README.md

 }
 ```

-Now preform some methods with that class...
+Now perform some methods with that class...

 ```php
 $doctor = Doctor::find(1); // find a doctor with primary key that equals 1